rivethealth/denorm/README.md

 ## Performance

-Denormalization exchanges slower write performance for higher read performance.
+Materialized views exchange slower write performance for higher read performance.

-While it's impossible to completely escape that fundamental trade-off, Denorm has been created to be on par with hand-tuned methods.
+While it's impossible to completely escape that fundamental trade-off, Denorm is to be on par with hand-tuned methods.

 Statement triggers reduce overhead for modifying many records.

 When applicable, Denorm uses tables with `ON COMMIT DELETE` to minimize I/O overhead.
-However, since PostgreSQL does not support global temporary tables, Denorm uses session temp tables.
+However, since PostgreSQL does not support global temporary tables, Denorm must use session temp tables.
 Thus the first update in a session may have several ms of overhead in setting up these tables.
 Be sure to pool connections and vacuum reguarly to prevent system tables from bloating.